Off-premise dining is on the up and up, so let’s talk about it, how major brands are doing it successfully, and how you can take advantage.

 - Curbside pickup: Customers drive to the restaurant and a staff member comes out with their order.

 - Ghost kitchens: Restaurants set up with just a kitchen, specifically for delivery only through a third party delivery app or their own delivery system.

-Restaurants usually will run at least one or two of these services and delivery and takeout are the most common.
+Restaurants usually run at least one or two of these services.
+Naturally, delivery and takeout are the most common.